Supermarket groceries could cost twice as much with delivery apps, Which? warns

 Two products were consistently double the price of buying directly at Waitrose: Pampers New Baby Nappies Size 3 (40 pack) were £12 through Just Eat and Uber Eats but £6 at the supermarket; and Tilda Microwave Basmati Rice was £2 from Deliveroo, Just Eat and Uber Eats, but £1 in-store.

-Shoppers buying from Morrisons through Deliveroo and Uber Eats were likely to find a similar mark-up compared with buying directly at the supermarket (both 28%), while Just Eat was 26% more.
+Shoppers buying from Morrisons through Deliveroo and Uber Eats were likely to find a similar mark-up compared with buying directly at the supermarket (both 28%), while Just Eat was 26 per cent more.

 On one of the days checked by Which?, it found Just Eat price-matched Asda, so the average price difference was lower than overall.
-However, the mark-up of Asda groceries at Just Eat was still an average of 19%.
+However, the mark-up of Asda groceries at Just Eat was still an average of 19 per cent.

-Asda groceries at Deliveroo and Uber Eats were significantly more, at 31% and 28% respectively.
+Asda groceries at Deliveroo and Uber Eats were significantly more, at 31 per cent and 28 per cent respectively.

 Which? found that Tesco Clubcard holders would have paid a quarter more on average for its list of groceries by using Whoosh versus shopping directly with Tesco.